What Kinds of Behaviors Can Prevent People from Making Smart Investing Decisions?

 Patience and discipline are fundamental virtues in investing, often separating successful long-term investors from those who fall prey to short-term market fluctuations.
 Socrates, the father of Western philosophy, emphasized the importance of questioning and seeking more profound understanding.
 His method, known as the Socratic method, can be applied to investment decisions, encouraging investors to thoroughly examine their motives, assumptions, and the underlying fundamentals of their investments.

 Disciplined investors focus on long-term value creation rather than chasing quick profits.
 This approach aligns with Plato’s concept of the “Forms,” where he argued that true reality exists beyond what we can see or touch.
-In investing, this translates to looking beyond short-term price movements and focusing on the intrinsic value of an asset.
+In investing, this translates to looking beyond short-term price movements and focusing on an asset’s intrinsic value.

 Heraclitus, known for his doctrine of change, famously said, “No man ever steps in the same river twice, for it’s not the same river, and he’s not the same man.”
 This philosophy can remind investors that while markets constantly change, patience allows one to ride out short-term volatility and benefit from long-term trends.